Alvin Anthons: The release of Berdua

-Bending Genres – The Release of Berdua Remix
+Bending genres – The Release of Berdua Remix

 With the positive response received from his first single, Alvin released a "Berdua Remix", mixed by Syko-G (world renown mixer – "Godfather of Electronica" /Club Hitz-Hitz.fm) featuring Daly Filsuf of Singapore (former member of Ahli Fiqir).
 The remix, classified as psycho electro music, with a twist of rap reintroduces "Berdua" from a different point of view.
 The track was on Era FM's Carta Prebiu & can be heard being played at the hottest clubs in KL.

-Second Single : Sally
+Second single : Sally

 Composed and written by renowned composer Ajai, "Sally" speaks about the disappointment of being in a relationship with an unfaithful partner and the feeling of betrayal, portrayed in its lyrics.
 The track is one of the six songs which will be featured in his self-titled debut album, released September 2013.
 Filmed in Jakarta, Indonesia, the music video for "Sally" is a sequel to "Berdua", which stars Anthons as himself, alongside Indonesian model, Vinsensia Rhessa Runtu.

-Debut Album : Alvin Anthons
+Debut album : Alvin Anthons

 In September 2013, he released his self-titled debut album through Warner Music.
 It features eight tracks that are produced by local award-winning singer/songwriter Ajai.
 The album also sees collaborations with the world-renowned mixer, Syko G and Daly Filsuf.
 It also contains a special recording of the famous Aidilfitri song 'Menjelang Hari Raya' once made popular by Datuk DJ Dave.

 Having done its complete mastering in the Grossinger Mastering studio in New York, the album completes Alvin's dreams of becoming a recording artiste.

-Other Notable Works
+Other notable works

 Alvin Anthons was involved in various television commercials such as Digi, Twisties and Sunsilk, which was aired across Malaysia.
 He also played the role of Tiger Woods in Nike's International Corporate Video.
 In addition to that, Alvin lends his voice to various radio commercials as a voice-over talent.

 He was also invited to deejay on Selangor FM.
 He hosts the rush-hour morning show on Selangor FM (100.9FM) on a weekly basis.